 Built build/app/outputs/apk/release/app-release.apk (4.6MB).

-As of Flutter 1.9, you can run the following to get 2 APKs, one for 32-bit and one for 64-bit:
+You can run the following to get 2 APKs, one for 32-bit and one for 64-bit:

 flutter build apk --split-per-abi